fvitello/pleiadi-doc/docs/clusters/index.rst

 Cluster structure
 *******************

-The Pleiadi cluster has the following components:
+The Pleiadi infrastructures is distributed on the following sites:

 Catania
 ^^^^^^^^^^^^^^^^^^^^^^